On surface links whose link groups are abelian: Simple constructions of abelian surface links

 A surface link is called {\it ribbon} if it is obtained from the split union of unknotted spheres by adding a finite number of 1-handles.
-If $S$ is ribbon, then so is $S^{+}$, hence we actually proved the following slightly stronger fact.
+In our construction above, if $S$ is ribbon, then so is $S^{+}$, hence we actually proved the following slightly stronger fact.

 \begin{corollary} There exists a ribbon abelian surface link of rank $n$, with genus $\frac{n(n-1)}{2}$. \end{corollary}